JavierSanchez-Utges/LIGYSIS-custom/README.md

   --mes_thresh MES_THRESH
                         MES threshold (default: 1.0)
 ```

+### Optional command line arguments

+- `--clust_method` is the clustering algorithm employed to cluster the ligands into binding sites.
+Average linkage clustering, `average`, is used by default.
+For other methods, check `scipy.cluster.hierarchy` documentation [here](https://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html).

+- `--clust_dist` is the distance thredhold at which the clustering tree or dendrogram is cut to obtain ligand clusters or ligand binding sites.
+The threshold value is `0.5` by default, i.e., on average the ligands within a cluster share half of their binding residues.

+- `--hmm_iters` is the number of iterations for the MSA build using `jackHMMER`, default is `3`.
+More iterations will retrieve more remote homologues, sequences with an evolutionary link further away in time (less sequence similarity).

+- `--cons_thresh_low` and `--cons_thresh_high` are the thresholds employed for the Normalised Shenkin divergence score [[2](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009335), [6](https://www.nature.com/articles/s42003-024-05970-8)], ranging 0-100, to determine the classes of <i>conserved</i> and <i>unconserved</i>.
+Default values are `25` and `75`, so only columns presenting ≤ 25% of the maximum divergence will be classified as <i>conserved</i> and columns with a divergence ≥75% as <i>unconserved</i> or <i>divergent</i>.

+- `--mesh_thresh` is the threshold employed to classify columns into <i>enriched</i> or <i>depleted</i> in human missense variation, relative to the average of the other columns.
+The missense enrichment score, MES, is an odds ratio [[2](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009335), [3](https://www.biorxiv.org/content/10.1101/127050v2), [5](https://www.nature.com/articles/s42003-024-06117-5)], so values > 1 indicate enrichment and < 1 depletion.
+A values of 1 represents average variation or neutrality within a column.
+Default threshold is `1.0`.

+## Citation

+If you use this pipeline, please cite:

+**Utgés JS**, MacGowan SA, Ives CM, Barton GJ.
+Classification of likely functional class for ligand binding sites identified from fragment screening.
+Commun Biol.
+2024 Mar 13;7(1):320. doi: [10.1038/s42003-024-05970-8](https://www.nature.com/articles/s42003-024-05970-8).
+PMID: 38480979; PMCID: PMC10937669.

+**Utgés JS** & Barton GJ.
+Comparative evaluation of methods for the prediction of protein-ligand binding sites, 08 August 2024, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-4849153/v1](https://doi.org/10.21203/rs.3.rs-4849153/v1)

 ## References
 1. Shenkin PS, Erman B, Mastrandrea LD.
 Information-theoretical entropy as a measure of sequence variability.